 How much are virtualized server environments affecting backup processes?
-Mark Bowker, analyst with the Enterprise Strategy Group, answers the most common questions about virtual server backup from storage
+Mark Bowker, analyst with the Enterprise Strategy Group, answers the most common questions about virtual server backup from storage administrators.
+His answers are also available below as an MP3 file to download.

 Download the Virtual server backup FAQ podcast.